Kawaljeet999/Vocalis-AI/README.md

 👉 🔗 [Try Vocalis AI Live](https://vocalis-ai-r9co.onrender.com/)

-You can interact with the full frontend interface, test both upload and real-time audio modes, and view emotion predictions in real-time.

 > ⚠️ **Note**: The live link may take a few seconds to start due to server spin-up time on free hosting.
 > Please be patient.
 For the best experience, consider running the app locally, which offers faster performance.